glbn333/pfam_transformer/README.md

 We can observe that at some point the condition to extract the wanted families failed as we can see 4 families with less than 900 sequences.
 We will remove them from the dataset afterwards.

 ## Tokenization of our sequences

+I then want to identify the frequent amino acids combination among the sequences.
+Those combinations can be seen as words forming a sentence (the sequence).
+This identification is done by tokenizing our sequences.
+I chose to use the SentencePiece Python library

 ## Model Architecture